dendinho-e-bolinha/logistics/README.md

 1. `cmake -S . -B build` in this project's directory to generate the build system.
 2. To build the project's documentation, run `cmake --build build --target documentacao`.
 3. To build the project's executable, run `cmake --build build --config Release --target logistics`.
-Following that, the executable can be found under the `build/codigo/` directory, named `logistics`.
+Following that, if you executed the command on the root folder, the executable can be found under the `build/codigo/` directory, with the name `logistics`.
+If you executed the command on the `codigo` folder, the executable can be found under the `build/` directory, with the name `logistics`.

 ## Running